livecycle/preevy/site/docs/docker-extension.md

 <details>
   <summary>What is the difference between the Livecycle Docker Extension and Ngrok?</summary>

-  The Livecycle Docker Extension is integrated with Docker, and provides a smoother experience for Docker users.
+  The Livecycle Docker Extension is integrated with Docker and provides a smoother experience for Docker users.
-  Consistent URLs, private environments, organizations and Google/Github authentication are supported out of the box.
+  Consistent URLs, private environments, organizations, and Google/Github authentication are supported out of the box.
-  Livecycle dashboard provides debugging capabilities that includes log inspection, shell access, and container inspection.
+  Livecycle dashboard provides debugging capabilities that include log inspection, shell access, and container inspection.
   Lastly, integration with the Preevy CLI allows you to create preview environments for Pull Requests - remote ephemeral environments that can be used when your development machine is offline.
 </details>